CHPR5521 Gas Processing 1—Flow Assurance and Gathering

 - Students demonstrate the ability to design and simulate components of gas production systems; design and simulate unit operations in gas process plants; and understand gas markets and emerging issues for natural gas production and use.
 Topics include thermodynamics for gas processing; gas production; gas gathering and compression; pipe calculations; dew point control; hydrate control; dehydration; acid gas treatment; gas markets and economics; unconventional gas sources and processing.

-- Indicative assessments in this unit are as follows: (1) quizzes; (2) assignment; and (3) final examination.
+- Indicative assessments in this unit are as follows: (1) quizzes; (2) terms project; and (3) a final examination.
 Further information is available in the unit outline.

 Supplementary assessment is only available in this unit in the case of a student who has obtained a mark of 45 to 49 and is currently enrolled in this unit, and it is the only remaining unit that the student must pass in order to complete their course.